 As part of our license, manufacturing and supply agreements with our partners for the development or manufacture and supply of PEG reagents or intellectual property licenses based on our PEGylation technology, we generally agree to defend, indemnify and hold harmless our partners from and against third party liabilities arising out of the agreements, including product liability and infringement of intellectual property.
 The term of these indemnification obligations is generally perpetual any time after execution of the agreements.
 There is no limitation on the potential amount of future payments we could be required to make under these indemnification obligations.
 We have never incurred costs to defend lawsuits or settle claims related to these indemnification obligations.
 If any of our indemnification obligations is triggered, we may incur substantial liabilities.
-Because the obligated amount in these agreements is not explicitly stated, the overall maximum amount of the obligations, and no liabilities have been recorded for these obligations in our Condensed Consolidated Balance Sheets as of June 30, 2008 or December 31, 2007.
+Because the obligated amount in these agreements is not explicitly stated, the overall maximum amount of the obligations cannot be reasonably estimated.
+Historically, we have not been obligated to make significant payments for these obligations, and no liabilities have been recorded for these obligations in our Condensed Consolidated Balance Sheets as of September 30, 2008 or December 31, 2007.